 Respite, relaxation and Rialto Living

 Here’s some local knowledge: that elusive respite can be found in Café Rialto in Rialto Living.
 This Swedish-owned lifestyle store is comfortably close (even in tottery heels) to the Paseo del Borne, home of designer boutiques and handsome architecture.
-Located in the lane separating the two Massimo Dutti stores, Rialto Living has been open for seven years, but recently doubled in size, after expansion within the sympathetically renovated palacio known as Can O’Ryan.
+Located in the lane separating the two Massimo Dutti stores, Rialto Living opened in 2007, but has doubled in size, after expansion within the sympathetically renovated palacio known as Can O’Ryan.
 This splendid building was the 18th-century home of Irish military doctor John O’Ryan who – fleeing the persecution of Catholics in Ireland – came to Mallorca and married Francisca Flor i d’Alemany, daughter of a wealthy local businessman.

 Eat, drink . . . browse

 If you come to Café Rialto, take some time to explore the store – in particular, the art gallery on the upper floor.
-There are new exhibitions every five weeks or so and the current one runs until August 10th.
-‘Blue Water’ is a solo exhibition of three-dimensional art by the Danish artist and Mallorca resident Katrin Kirk, and inspired by the Mediterranean.
-The sea colours of Kirk’s work can’t fail to make you feel cooler on a summer’s day in Palma de Mallorca.
+There are new exhibitions every five weeks or so.